Cornish Native 'Fal Oyster' (Ostrea edulis)

 UK Protected Food Names

-Cornish Native Oysters or 'Fal Oysters' are wild native oysters found on the sea and river bed of the Fal Estuary and are famed for their distinctive sweet, fresh and delicate flavour.
+Cornish Native Oysters or 'Fal Oysters' are native oysters harvested from the Fal Estuary and are famed for their distinctive sweet, fresh and delicate flavour.

 Cornwall Council Protected Food Names